TonyDavidson/DataCleaningProject/README.md

 ##Steps to reproduce this project

 Open the R script **run_analysis.r** using a text editor.
-Change the parameter of the setwd function call to the working directory (i.e., the folder where these the R script file is saved).
+Change the parameter of the setwd function call to the working directory (i.e., the folder where the R script files and the data is saved).
 The files; **run_analysis.R**, **run_analysis.Rmd** and **makeCodebook.Rmd** will need to be in the working directory.
 The folder **UCI HAR Dataset** will also need to be in the working directory.
 Run the R script `run_analysis.r`.
 It calls the R Markdown file, **run_analysis.Rmd**, which contains the bulk of the code.